swagkarna/SK-Shot/README.md

 LINE20:("senderemail@gmail.com", "receiveremail@gmail.com",)

-3.CHECK YOUR GMAIL YOU WILL GET BS64 STRINGS COPY ALL AND  PASTE IN BASE64.TXT
+3.CHECK YOUR GMAIL YOU WILL GET BS64 STRINGS COPY ALL AND  CREATE NEW TXT FILE  "BASE64.TXT" AND PASTE THERE

 4.NOW RUN decodebs64.py